hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 `[Joy1993] <http://dx.doi.org/10.1016/0304-3991(93)90130-P>`_.
-Fourier based reconstruction of off-axis holograms (includes finding a side band in FFT, isolating and filtering it, recenter and calculate inverse Fourier transform) can be performed using :py:func:`~._signals.hologram_image.HologramImage.reconstruct_phase` method which returns a :py:class:`~._signals.wave_image.ElectronWaveImage` class, containing the reconstructed electron wave:
+Fourier based reconstruction of off-axis holograms (includes finding a side band in FFT, isolating and filtering it, recenter and calculate inverse Fourier transform) can be performed using :py:func:`~._signals.hologram_image.HologramImage.reconstruct_phase` method which returns a :py:class:`~._signals.electron_wave_image.ElectronWaveImage` class, containing the reconstructed electron wave:

 .. code-block:: python